Scattering of rough solutions of the nonlinear Klein-Gordon equations in 3D: Ideas

-In \cite{nakanash1,nakanash2}, the author found for all dimension $n$ an upper bound of the $L_{t}^{q} L_{x}^{r}$ norm of the solution of (\ref{Eqn:NlkgWdat}) with data in the energy class (i.e $(u_{0},u_{1}) \in H^{1} \times L^{2}$) by a tower-exponential type bound of the energy and for some $(q:=q(n),r:=r(n))$ only depending on the dimension $n$: this decay estimate was the preliminary step to prove scattering.
-A natural question is \\
+In this section we explain the main ideas of this proof. \\ \\ In \cite{nakanash1,nakanash2}, Nakanishi found for some $(q:=q(p),r:=r(p))$ an upper bound of the $L_{t}^{q} L_{x}^{r}$ norm of the solution of (\ref{Eqn:NlkgWdat}) with data in the energy class by a tower-exponential type bound of the energy of the form